-How to adjust notifications and status for your HomeKit accessories
+Keep track of your HomeKit accessories with notifications

-How do I turn on notifications for HomeKit-enabled accessories?
-Head to the Home app!

 Looking for a quick summary of what's happening in your HomeKit Home?
 Want to receive notifications from certain HomeKit-enabled accessories?
-You can do all that and more with iOS' Home app!
+You can do all that and more with the iOS Home app!

 - How to monitor and adjust the status of your HomeKit Home

+- How to enable notifications from your HomeKit-enabled accessories

+- How to monitor and adjust the status of your HomeKit Home in iOS 13

-- How to enable (or disable) notifications from your HomeKit-enabled accessories
+- How to enable notifications from your HomeKit-enabled accessories in iOS 13

 How to monitor and adjust the status of your HomeKit Home

 You can get a quick summary of what's going on in your HomeKit Home by launching the iOS Home app and navigating to the Home tab.
 You'll see the name of your Home in big, bold lettering.
-Beneath it, you'll find a couple sentences describing the state of your HomeKit-enabled accessories.
+Beneath it, you'll find a couple of sentences describing the state of your HomeKit-enabled accessories.

 The sentences describe the state of your accessories: How many lights are on?
 What's your thermostat set to?
 Is the door unlocked?
 Did a sensor detect something?